Nutrition

 Key Points:

-• Stay hydrated and try to drink 1.5-2 litres of water/day.
+• Stay hydrated and try to drink an appropriate amount of water each day.

 • Eating a well-balanced diet with fruits and vegetables (check out the Canada Food Guide).